-Just 0.6 grams of Uranium were consumed by the atomic bomb which devastated Hiroshima in 1945.
+Just 0.6 grams of Uranium-235 were consumed by the atomic bomb which devastated Hiroshima in 1945.

 - Chain Reactions

-K is the effective multiplication factor K is defined as the the ratio of the number of neutrons produced by fission in one generation to the number in the preceding generation.
+The effective neutron multiplication factor K is defined as the ratio of the number of neutrons produced by fission in one generation to the number in the preceding generation.
 It refers to the conditions of the population of neutrons within the reactor core.
 This is not the same as the average number of neutrons created by the fission reaction (2.4 in the case of Uranium-235) since some neutrons are absorbed in non-fission reactions and others escape from the system without being absorbed.
 The way in which a fission chain reaction proceeds depends on the value of K.

 - Sub-criticality (K < 1): The system can not sustain a chain reaction.
 A reaction may be started by external neutrons but it dies out fairly rapidly.

 - Criticality (K = 1): Every fission cause on average one more and the reaction continues at steady rate.
-This is the operating state of a power reactor.
+This is is known as the critcal state and is the operating state of a power reactor.

-- Super-criticality (K > 1): With a very high concentration of fissile material, each fission cause K more fission and the number of neutrons escalates exponentially in an uncontrollable chain reaction a possible explosive release of energy.
+- Super-criticality (K > 1): With a very high concentration of fissile material, each fission causes K more fissions and the number of neutrons escalates exponentially in an uncontrollable chain reaction with a possible explosive release of energy.

 Once a critical mass of fuel has been assembled in the reactor core, the population and energy of the neutrons must be controlled to prevent the possibility of a runaway action with disastrous consequences, while at the same time maintaining the chain reaction.
 This is the function of the control rods whose purpose is to remove neutrons from the reactor core.